 Step 5: Phase 1,2,3 at BUD/S

-Congratulations - you have finished BUD/S but your SEAL training is not over - just the Basics is over.
+Congratulations.
+You have finished BUD/S, but your SEAL training is not over.
+Just the basics is over.

 Check out these videos and get a glimpse inside SEAL BUD/s training in San Diego.

-Now after BUD/S and SQT, you get to go to the SEAL Team that selected you and become a "new guy" and prove yourself all over again to the veteran SEALs you will be joining on combat deployments.
-You will continue to learn something new each day of your career so stay in "receive mode" and listen to those who have been there and done that.
+Now after BUD/S and SQT, you get to go to the SEAL team that selected you and become a "new guy" and prove yourself all over again to the veteran SEALs you will be joining on combat deployments.
+You will continue to learn something new each day of your career, so stay in "receive mode" and listen to those who have been there and done that.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.